 Can you believe that is is nearly two years since we brought Alvin in to our family.
 He turns two on April 18th and we can not imagine life without him.
 After being a cat family we have tuned in to a dog family and are really looking forward to watching Crufts this year!
-We have also had a great deal of fun the last few days watching these fab “Ninja Dogs” who will get you if you disrespect the chocolate in Balsen Pick Up Biscuits!
+I mean how do you even choose the right pet for your family We have also had a great deal of fun the last few days watching these fab “Ninja Dogs” who will get you if you disrespect the chocolate in Balsen Pick Up Biscuits!
 We have a sneak peek of the advert for you below……..

 This is my Mum’s recipe and it is a family favorite with both the boys and even better it is frugal too as it uses up the chicken carcass for making the stock.
 You could make it suitable for vegetarians by using vegetable stock and substituting the chicken.
 If you do not have much chicken then a broth pack is a great way of bulking it out and I have to say I love adding pearl barley to mine.
 It reminds me of dinner round the table when I was growing up and there was always a fight for the extra dumplings!